JorjaFox/website/content/_posts-old-blog/2011-10-03-csi-12x05-csi-down-press-release.md

 <blockquote>10.03.2011

-<strong>THE CSI TEAM SEARCHES FOR A HIJACKED MEDEVAC HELICOPTER WITH CSI BRODY ABOARD, ON "CSI: CRIME SCENE INVESTIGATION," WEDNESDAY, OCT.
-19</strong>
+**THE CSI TEAM SEARCHES FOR A HIJACKED MEDEVAC HELICOPTER WITH CSI BRODY ABOARD, ON "CSI: CRIME SCENE INVESTIGATION," WEDNESDAY, OCT.
+19**

 CHEAT TWEET: Why was the medevac helicopter hijacked and what does the hijacker want from one of the CSIs?
 10/19 10pm ET/PT #CSI http://bit.ly/n37vvz